vivekdarshansingh/Predicting-Employee-Attrition-in-the-Dawn-of-Recession/README.md

 test.csv -- The dataset on which the model is tested.

 submission.csv -- The predictions of the test.csv file.
 The probabilities of the employee leaving the company is stored in this file.

+It was a Kaggle hackathon organised by Consulting and Analytics Club IIT Guwahati under the title "Summer Analytics 2020 Capstone Project".